 While I was watching him flip an omelet, I turned white, and felt this pressure on my chest and I turned white and I went outside and I ran to the bathroom because I had to go.
 I felt nauseous at the same time so I thought I was going to puke but then I had diarrhea.
 It was trying to come out both ends, and I had this pressure on my heart and I started to tremble because I got really cold really fast but sweating at the same time.

-He put the EKG on me, and then realized that my EKG was through the charts, it was just crazy, it was just doing this weird stuff, and he was like okay we’re flying you out.
+He put the EKG on me, and then realized that my EKG was through the charts, it was just crazy, it was just doing this weird stuff, and he was like okay we are flying you out.
 So they airlifted me on a helicopter to Seattle.
 My left anterior artery was 70% clogged and they put a stent in it.
 So that was the Widowmaker, that was clogged, and I had no idea why I would have cholesterol, I was pretty thin, I worked out, but now I was hitting the bottle really hard.
-I did smoke but only like 10 cigarettes a day.
+I did smoke but only like 10 cigarettes a day, which now that I am typing it out is actually a lot combined with the booze and stress.

 So I really had no idea – and did that stop me from drinking?
 No I drank heavier than ever after that for another four years before I finally quit drinking.

-So there’s a thing that can happen when you abuse alcohol.
-It’s called alcoholic cardiomyopathy and it mainly happens to men between the ages of 35 to 50 if they drink every day and have five to 15 years of heavy drinking under their belt.
-And that’s where the walls of the heart get really thin.
+So there is a thing that can happen when you abuse alcohol.
+It is called alcoholic cardiomyopathy and it mainly happens to men between the ages of 35 to 50 if they drink every day and have five to 15 years of heavy drinking under their belt.
+And that is where the walls of the heart get really thin.
 You have trouble breathing.
 You can get dizziness, lightheadedness, your legs and arms can swell.

 So alcohol is definitely a killer.
 I was drinking twice a day towards the end of my drinking, getting drunk in the morning, passing out, waking up in the afternoon and getting drunk all over again.